carlohamalainen/carlohamalainen.github.io/_posts/2010-06-30-best-screenrc.md

   - Uncategorized
 format: image
 ---
-A mashup of nice options that I&#8217;ve accumulated over time.
-The status line is rather long but selecting it and copy &#8216;n&#8217; paste should work.
+A mashup of nice options that I've accumulated over time.
+The status line is rather long but selecting it and copy 'n' paste should work.

 <pre># Ctrl-right square bracket doesn't seem to clash with anything:
 escape ^]]